 "I will not speak before the Inter game [next week], nor before any other match for the rest of the season."

 Despite his frustration, Conte still reserved praise for his team given the way they fought back to secure a point.

-The draw extends the Italian champion's lead at the top of Serie A to nine points, with title rival Roma due to travel to Hellas Verona on Sunday,
+The draw extends the Italian champions' lead at the top of Serie A to nine points, with title rivals Roma due to travel to Hellas Verona on Sunday,